Pushkal26/Data_Analysis_Agent/README.md

 ### 4. Access the Application

+- ##### Open the frontend in browser to access the application

 - **Frontend**: http://localhost:8501
 - **API Docs**: http://localhost:8000/docs
 - **Health Check**: http://localhost:8000/health

-## Everything is running inside Docker — no need to manually set up virtual environments.
+#### Everything is running inside Docker — no need to manually set up virtual environments.
 ---